iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#099] Betting time~~~ What will happen to Xenon at the end of all this.md

 If you ask me, I say there are no more than 3 people in the entirety of Node 08 who are skilled enough to carry that plan out

 **GemFeather**<br>
-I bet he'll be declared non-guilty and acquitted.
+I bet he'll be declared non\-guilty and acquitted.
 The admins f\*\*\*ed up and arrested the wrong guy in the first place!

 **Manpora**<br>
 I'm a fanboy of Xenon, so my bet is on C!<br>